 Check RatesBottom line

 Having a minimum amount of insurance is a legal requirement for most people if you plan to drive a vehicle.
-The possible consequences of driving without insurance are severe and include having your license suspended or going to jail, so it’s really not worth considering.
+The possible consequences of driving without insurance are severe and include having your license suspended or going to jail, so it’s not worth considering.

 To compare coverage options in your area, check out our page on the best car insurance.